-As an overarching recommendation, present market conditions have become so hyper-bullish that this author is suggesting significant profit-taking; related to this, new buys should be limited to those securities that offer a compelling risk/reward proposition.
+As an overarching recommendation, present market conditions have become so hyperbullish that this author is suggesting significant profit-taking; related to this, new buys should be limited to those securities that offer a compelling risk/reward proposition.
 Gold miners are an example of the latter.
-After a sharp correction in the wake of their spectacular run-up from March to August of last year, the main gold mining ETF, GDX, has surged 33% since March 1st and is now up slightly for 2021.
-Thus, while still attractive on a long-term basis, being more selective with this group is prudent.
+After a sharp correction in the wake of their spectacular run-up from March to August of last year, the main gold mining ETF, GDX, has surged 26% since March 1st and is now flat for the year.
+Thus, while still attractive on a long-term basis, being more selective with the miners is prudent.
+Should GDX retreat to the mid-30s, this would be an excellent buy point for long-term investors.

 Regarding the overvalued parts of the US stock market-and there remain many of those-a bifurcation has occurred recently.
 Some have experienced powerful rallies, especially in the case of the infamous meme stocks like Gamestop and AMC Entertainment.
-The latter is now up 1400% for the year and 150% this week alone!
-Consequently, these highly speculative issues look poised to do another faceplant.
+The latter is now up 2200% for the year despite a 15% hit yesterday.
+Gamestop remains higher by 1200% in 2021 even though it had a 27% thrashing yesterday.
+Obviously, the volatility in issues like these is off the charts and, notwithstanding their declines yesterday, they continue to be exceedingly overvalued.
+For example, the average analysts' target price for AMC is roughly \$10 versus its current \$48 market quote.
 Other high-expectation equities, however, have not rebounded.
-For example, the poster child for hot growth stocks-the ARKK Innovation fund is still off 27% from its February peak.
+For example, the poster child for hot growth stocks-the ARKK Innovation fund is still off 26% from its February peak.
 SPACs and IPOs continue to look like bubbles in the process of bursting.